Horse64/old-core.horse64.org/docs/Specification/Horse64 Concurrency.md

 The effect of explicitly marking a function as `noasync` is as follows:

+- The function is hereby declared to be considered **not** `canasync.
-- No matter what `horsec` determines, the function will now be blocked for use inside any `async` calls.
+  As a consequence, the function will now be blocked for use with or nested inside any `async` calls.
 Any attempts to do so will cause either a compile-time error if detected at compile time, or otherwise a `InvalidNoasyncCallError` at runtime, which as specified above is considered a programming error.